Controlled Diffusions under Full, Partial and Decentralized Information: Existence of Optimal Policies and Discrete-Time

 While existence results for fully observed and partially observed models are well established, for decentralized information structures few research results have been reported.
 In particular, we will establish existence of optimal policies and near optimality of discrete-time approximations with a unified perspective.
-Building on Girsanov's technique adopted in \cite{benevs1971existence} and an associated continuity result \cite[p.
-455]{benevs1971existence} with more restrictive control topology and convexity conditions, a related line of work in the continuous-time decentralized domain is the studies \cite{charalambous2016decentralized,charalambous2014equivalence,charalambous2014maximum}.
-The change of measure arguments, which were done by Witsenhausen in discrete-time decentralized stochastic control \cite{wit88} (see reviews and further generalizations in \cite{hogeboom2021sequential},\cite[Chapter 3]{YukselBasarBook},\cite{YukselWitsenStandardArXiv}), was studied in continuous-time stochastic control in these studies.
-For continuous-time stochastic differential decision system with decentralized noisy information structure, in \cite{CharalambousA13}, the authors established existence of a team optimal policy by applying Girsanov's change of measure argument; where, as an intermediate step the Radon-Nikodym derivative with respect to a reference measure is shown to be continuous as a function of policy under the weak* topology (see \cite[Lemma~1]{CharalambousA13})\, where the measurement functions $h^i$ are uniformly Lipschitz over $\Rd$ and a global growth condition is required, with both the diffusion matrix $\sigma$ and the the measurement functions $h^i$ allowed to be functions of control policies as well.
+Utilizing Girsanov's change of measure technique as presented in \cite{benevs1971existence} and an accompanying continuity result \cite[p.
+455]{benevs1971existence} that incorporates more stringent control topology and convexity requirements, a pertinent area of research within the continuous-time decentralized framework is represented by the studies \cite{charalambous2016decentralized,charalambous2014equivalence,charalambous2014maximum}.
+The change of measure arguments, which were adopted by Witsenhausen in discrete-time decentralized stochastic control \cite{wit88} (see reviews and further generalizations in \cite{hogeboom2021sequential},\cite[Chapter 3]{YukselBasarBook},\cite{YukselWitsenStandardArXiv}), was studied in continuous-time stochastic control in these studies.
+For continuous-time stochastic differential decision system with decentralized noisy information structure, in \cite{CharalambousA13}, the authors established existence of a team optimal policy by applying Girsanov's change of measure argument; where, as an intermediate step the Radon-Nikodym derivative with respect to a reference measure is shown to be continuous as a function of policy under the weak* topology (see \cite[Lemma~1]{CharalambousA13})\, where the measurement functions $h^i$ are uniformly Lipschitz over $\Rd$ and a global growth condition is required, with both the diffusion matrix $\upsigma$ and the the measurement functions $h^i$ allowed to be functions of control policies as well.